sparkfabrik/company-playbook/content/resources/projectroles-acc-team-leader.md

 ## Practical tasks

-* Makes themselves available to Solution Architects and the Team during estimation processes.
+* Makes themselves available to [Solution Architects](/resources/projectroles-acc-architect) and the Team during estimation processes.
-* Collaborates with the Project Manager in drafting the project plan (epics and milestones).
+* Collaborates with the [Project Manager](/resources/projectroles-acc-project-manager) in drafting the project plan (epics and milestones).
 * Leads detailed planning during iterations.
-* Supports the Project Manager in meeting deadlines and delivering the content defined during the planning phase.
+* Supports the [Project Manager](/resources/projectroles-acc-project-manager) in meeting deadlines and delivering the content defined during the planning phase.
 * Supports presale estimates.
-* Collaborates with the Analyst in drafting functional requirements and refining the project backlog.
+* Collaborates with the [Analysts](/resources/projectroles-acc-analyst) in drafting functional requirements and refining the project backlog.
 * Oversees those customer communications that are necessary for operations.

 ## Concrete outputs